 - Moisture contamination evaluations in buildings, condos, plants, and facilities

 - Concrete water heated floor inspections for leaks and temperature distribution

-- Locate missing or damaged insulation
+- Location of missing or damaged insulation

-- Identify air leakage energy losses
+- Identification of air leakage energy losses

-- Evaluate the thermal performance of retrofits
+- Evaluation of the thermal performance of retrofits

-- Locate radiant heating wires or pipes
+- Location of radiant heating wires or pipes

 - Detect delaminations in concrete bridge deck